LemmingsCode/theOdinProject/dom-manipulation/README.md

 4. Explain the basic methods for finding/adding/removing and altering DOM nodes.
 5. Explain the difference between a “nodelist” and an “array of nodes”.
 6. Explain what “bubbling” is and how it works.

+Tasks completed:
+1. Finished drumkit exercise by following tutorial on Youtube by Wesbos: https://www.youtube.com/watch?v=VuN8qwZoego
+2. Modified RPS game to include a simple UI with button clicks and event listeners, and added a scoreboard
+3. Finished exercise on event capture, propogation, and bubbling by Wesbos: https://www.youtube.com/watch?v=F1anRyL37lE